genestack/user-tutorials/source/guide/using-genestack-public-data_include.rst

 You can also use our standardized and unified terminology to describe your own data or analysis results.

-Our **Edit Metainfo** application enable you to prepare metadata manually.
-You can edit metadata on the last step of data importing process (see Import section for more information) or later from any place of the platform with context menu.
+**Metainfo Editor** application enable you to explore metadata for datasets or standalone files.
+Besides, if you have enough permissions, you can edit metainfo data or import it from spreadsheet in .xls, .xlsx, .csv formats.
+You can access Metainfo Editor from any place of the platform with context menu.
+Moreover, metadata editing is the last step in the data importing process (see Import section for more information).
+Metadata of the files are shown in Excel-like tables where rows represent metainfo fields, such as 'Organism', 'Cell line' or 'Platform'.

-Regardless the way we access Edit Metainfo application on its page we can see that our files are broken down into groups by file type and their metadata are shown in tables where rows represents metainfo fields.

 .. image:: images/metainfo-editor.png

+#. **Edit metadata manually**

-By default a table is based on **Default Import Template** that, however, you can easily replace with a custom one (learn more about templates in the section Importing data).
-To do so click on the template's name, select **Change template**, then in the appear pop-up window pick template of interest.
+By default a metainfo data table is based on **Default Import Template** that, however, you can easily replace with a custom one (learn more about templates in the section Importing data).
+To do so click on the template's name, select **Change template**, and in the appear pop-up window pick template of interest.

 .. image:: images/change-template.png

 When you start typing in the corresponding cell, you will be suggested with terms from our controlled dictionaries if possible.
-Although, you are free to enter any values, we encourage you to use our standartized terminology, that helps you to avoid typos and harmonise metadata.
+You are free to enter any values, however we encourage you to use our standartized terminology, that helps you to avoid typos and harmonise metadata.

 .. image:: images/tissue-dict.png